vizthex123/ExtraDataModels/CFAssets/modrinth_desc.md

 <br />

-### Installation Instructions
+# Installation Instructions

-1) After downloading the pack, get [Open Loader](https://modrinth.com/mod/open-loader). *If you want the trivia entries, download the [resource pack](https://modrinth.com/datapack/extra-data-models/versions) as well.
-It's attached to every version, and works across all supported Minecraft versions.*
+1) After downloading the datapack, get [Open Loader](https://modrinth.com/mod/open-loader). *If you want the trivia entries, download the latest version of the [resource pack](https://modrinth.com/datapack/extra-data-models/versions) as well.
+It's attached to every datapack version, and works across all supported Minecraft versions.*

-2) Place the datapack into `config/openloader/data` and resource pack into `config/openloader/resources`
+2) Place the datapack into `config/openloader/data`

+3) **Optional:** Enable the trivia pack in the game's settings. _**If you downloaded it manually, you can place it into `config/openloader/resources` and it will auto-enable itself.**_

-3) Load your world and the new models will be added to it.
-If a mod isn't loaded, the model/loot/changes won't load in.
+4) **Optional:** Load your world and check one of the models from the datapack to view its trivia entry. _**If the datapack isn't loaded, this resource pack won't do anything!**_

-4) When updating either one, repeat step 2 - just overrride the .zip with the new one and it'll update everything.
+5) When updating the datapack, repeat step 2 - just override the .zip with the new one and it'll update everything. _**Same applies for manually updating the resource pack.**_

 If you downloaded the trivia pack through a launcher, just enable it in-game (and make sure it's [enabled by default](https://modrinth.com/mod/default-options) if you plan to publish your modpack)

 <br />

 # Mod Support
-_Mod support only loads in if the mod(s) are also loaded into the game, so you don't need to install everything._
+_Mod support only loads in if the mod(s) are also loaded into the game, so you don't need to install all of these mods._

 |																																														|  1.17.1   |  1.18.X  |  1.19.2   |  1.20.1   |  1.21.1  |  Datapack Version  |
 |--------------------------------------------------------------------------------------------------------------------------------------------------------|:-----------:|:----------:|:-----------:|:-----------:|:-----------:|:--------------------------:|